Authorization and Approval

 Approval Date: Jun 23, 2000

-To minimize and prevent the occurrence of violent incidents, to promote a safe work and learning environment, and to comply with the Saskatchewan Occupational Health and Safety Act and Regulations.
+To minimize and prevent the occurrence of threats and violent incidents, to promote a safe work, living and learning environment, and to comply with the Saskatchewan Occupational Health and Safety Act and Regulations.

 The University of Saskatchewan is committed to ensuring the safety of all members of the university community.
-It values the well-being of all persons using or visiting its premises and working or studying within its community.
+It values the well-being of all persons using or visiting its premises and working, living or studying within its community.

 Scope of the policy

-This policy applies to all members of the university community including individuals employed directly or indirectly at the university, students, volunteers and visitors.
-This policy applies to risks, threats and incidents of violence that occur on university premises and other work and study sites under the university's control, or during the course of any university sponsored event.
-This policy also applies to conduct not on university premises that has an identifiable and substantial link to the University or that affects the University learning or living environment
+This policy applies to all members of the university community including faculty and staff employed directly or indirectly at the university, students, volunteers and visitors.
+This policy applies to risks, threats and incidents of violence (verbal, physical, weapons) that occur on university premises and other work and study sites under the university's control, or during the course of any university sponsored event.
+This policy also applies to conduct not on university premises that has an identifiable and substantial link to the university or that affects the University learning or living environment

 "Violence" as defined in this policy is consistent with The Occupational Health and Safety Regulations, Section 37(1):